genetrydash/GBDASH/Readme.md

 ## develop info

-The game is being developed with gb studio in the C programming language (based on GBDK).
+The game is being developed with GBDK.
 This is just beginning its development, so there won't be too frequent updates
 |contributor|They do:|
 |---|---|
 |[Crafty Jumper](https://github.com/crafty-jumper) / [ElAngel378](https://github.com/ElAngel378)|Project creators and main developers